manhth197/dysarthric-speech-assistant/README.md

 #####

 ##### Merged the LoRA weights into the Base Model.
 Optimized the sequential inference pipeline to achieve a total end-to-end response time of just \~0.2 seconds.
+5.  **End-to-End Voice Communication Loop:**
+    * Upgraded the system from a simple transcription tool to a full assistive communication device by integrating a low-latency TTS module, allowing motor-impaired users to effectively and clearly "speak" to others in real-time.
 #

 # 📊 Performance Metrics